akazukin5151/koneko/README.md

 See also: [manual installation](docs/pages/CONTRIBUTING.rst#manual-installation)

 0. If not using [kitty](https://github.com/kovidgoyal/kitty), you have to use the ueberzug backend.
-Follow the instructions [here](https://github.com/WhiteBlackGoose/ueberzug-latest)
+Follow the instructions to install ueberzug [here](https://github.com/WhiteBlackGoose/ueberzug-latest)
 1. `pip install koneko` (or if you use [conda](docs/pages/CONTRIBUTING.rst#conda-environment)...)
 2. Run `koneko`.
 It will open a pixiv login page in your default browser and quit.
 3. Login to pixiv in your browser.